Metamind-Innovations/realm_task_3_3_xai_uc2/README.md

 The `pgx_pipeline_component.py` file defines a Kubeflow pipeline for automating the pharmacogenomics analysis workflow.
 This pipeline orchestrates the following components:

 1. **Download Component**: Downloads project files, input data, demographic and ground truth data from a specified GitHub repository.
-Includes robust error handling for file discovery, with recursive searching and fallback mechanisms if certain files like aren't found.
+The pipeline expects the repo to contain the `Demographics/`, `Groundtruth/` and `data/` folders at its root with all required files placed inside.
 2. **PharmCAT Analysis**: Executes the PharmCAT analysis in a Docker container, processing VCF files and generating phenotype predictions.
+The docker image is built using the provided Dockerfile and all required files and scripts by VITO, and is uploaded to an image hosting repository.
 3. **Explainability Analysis**: Applies either correlation analysis or mutual information analysis based on the input sensitivity value, to explain the PharmCAT predictions.
 4. **Fairness Analysis**: Evaluates potential bias in the PharmCAT predictions across demographic groups.